Micro wedding/postpone/marry now, party later

 Opt for a smaller cake but, again, serve dessert portions.
 By reducing your original cake size to, say, two (tall as standard) tiers your cake will still make an impact.
 My smallest two-tier cake will serve 30 dessert portions so you and your guests can demolish 15 generous slices on the day.
 And, again, you’ll have some left to treat those guests unable to attend your micro wedding.
 Yes, a little bit of wedmin on your part but I still get to create, albeit with a reduced income.

 Opt for a single tier.
-See my Intimate Weddings blog post, and my Service page for further details.
+See my Intimate weddings blog post for further details.
 A single tier will be sufficient for 20 dessert portions.
 So some guests can have seconds or you can share with guests unable to be at your micro wedding.
 You still get a beautiful (tall as standard) bespoke cake and whilst my business isn’t sustainable on these small orders indefinitely, it enables me to fulfil more weddings per week than larger commissions allow.
 And may perhaps help to keep the wolf from my door (just!).

 Alternatively, if you’d much prefer to stick to your numbers so you can marry in front of all your loved ones and have that massive party then act soon, postpone (again in some cases) and have the wedding cake size and design you’ve already chosen.
 Before setting that new date in stone though, please do check with your suppliers for their availability.
 Yes, postponement is far from ideal but if you’ve got your heart set on your original wedding plan then it means your day will come and the (hopefully) less inhibited celebration you will be allowed will be worth the wait.